swat-model/pySWATPlus/docs/userguide/sensitivity_interface.md

 ## Integrated Simulation and Sensitivity

-To compute sensitivity indices directly for multiple outputs against observed data and skip saving the detailed simulation results, use the following interface:
+To compute sensitivity indices for multiple outputs against observed data without saving detailed simulation time series for each parameter sample, use the following interface.

 ```python